CBN engages CJN on Special Tribunal for loan recovery, financial disputes

 The CBN Governor, Mr. Godwin Emefiele, told the CJN and other senior judicial officers at the Judges Workshop on Recent Reforms of the Banking and Financial Services Sector in Nigeria, in Abuja, yesterday, that the Tribunal was introduced in the Act to accelerate credit recovery processes and enforcement of collateral rights.

-According to the governor who was represented by the Deputy Governor , in charge of Financial System Stability (FSS), Mrs. Aisha Ahmad, “The Special Tribunal, together with the Bank’s Policy on Global Standing Instruction will address the incidence of non-performing loans that has posed a great threat to the Nigerian financial system.
+Emefiele who was represented by the Deputy Governor in charge of Financial System Stability (FSS), Mrs. Aisha Ahmad, stated: “The Special Tribunal, together with the Bank’s Policy on Global Standing Instruction will address the incidence of non-performing loans that has posed a great threat to the Nigerian financial system.

 “Supervisory observance indicates that recalcitrant debtors have exploited the non-prioritization of credit recovery matters in the Nigerian judicial system to frustrate debt recovery efforts by financial institutions.